NMN vs NR: Which NAD+ Precursor Is Better? (2026 Data)

 Nicotinamide is the cheapest NAD+ precursor and the most widely available (it's standard vitamin B3).
 But if sustained NAD+ elevation is your goal, the clinical data now clearly shows it falls short compared to both NMN and NR.
 You get what you pay for.

-The Bottom Line: They're Closer Than the Marketing Suggests
+What this means: They're Closer Than the Marketing Suggests

 The 2026 head-to-head trial settled the central question: NMN and NR produce equivalent NAD+ elevation in humans.
-The supplement industry has spent years positioning them as rivals, but the biochemistry — and now the clinical data — shows they're more like two routes to the same destination.
+The supplement industry has spent years positioning them as rivals, but the biochemistry, and now the clinical data, shows they're more like two routes to the same destination.

 The real differences are at the margins: NR's larger evidence base and CD38 inhibition vs. NMN's stronger dose-response data and broader functional outcome trials.
 For most people, either one is a reasonable choice.
 The more important decisions are dose (250–600 mg/day based on published data), consistency (daily for at least 4–12 weeks), and product quality (third-party tested for identity and potency).